Unwanted Facial Hair - HOME

 Cutaneous effects may include increased sensitivity to sunlight.

-Antiandrogenic effects may include breast tenderness, menstrual dysfunction, gynecomastia, and impotence.
+Antiandrogenic effects may include breast tenderness and menstrual dysfunction.

-Gastrointestinal effects may include nausea, vomiting and stomach cramps.
+Gastrointestinal effects may include nausea, diarrhea, vomiting and stomach cramps.

 FDA Pregnancy Category